lifeparticle/Ruby-Cheatsheet/README.md

 2. Scope of an instance variable is
 ```
-Instance variables cannot be altered except some methods, and it's distinct to each object of a class
+Instance variables cannot be altered except for some methods, and it's distinct to each object of a class.
 ```

 3. Scope of a class variable is one of
 ```
-Can be called from a class by calling ClassName.class_variable and it's independent of any object of a class
+It can be called from a class by calling ClassName.class_variable, and it's independent of any object of a class.
 ```

 4. Scope of a global variable is
 ```
-It can be referred from anywhere in a program
+It can be referred from anywhere in a program.
 ```

 5. Scope of a constant variable is
 ```
-Accessible outside the class
+Accessible outside the class.
 ```

 Pseudo variables